nootey/ani-scrape/README.md

 ## Features

+- AniList Sync - Automatically sync your WATCHING/READING lists from AniList
 - Search & subscribe - Search AniList's database and subscribe to any anime or manga
 - Automatic notifications - Get Discord notifications when new episodes/chapters are released
 - Lightweight local storage for your subscriptions